diasor/memory-game-v2/README.md

 ### How to use it
 If you would like just to test the matching game, just feel free to select a game, and start playing.

+[Here](https://dsormani.com/my-projects/memory-game/#) you can see it running.
+And [here](https://dsormani.com/my-projects/memory-game/#/about) you can find detailed documentation of the project.

 If you would like to test its accessibility capabilities, you will need to install some screen reader on Chrome (like for instance ChromeVox or ScreenReader).
 If you install such a plugin, every time the user clicks on a card, the system will feedback to the user.
 Check it out.

 ### Some Improvements